 Sulfur aids in wound healing and the formation and maintenance of healthy claws, skin and coat.
 It also helps to detoxify the body.

 Potassium* and Sodium* are stablemates in the body.
 Together they regulate fluid balance in all body cells.
 They are needed for the production of hydrochloric acid in the stomach.

 Chloride* is needed to maintain the acid-alkaline balance in the body.
 It is a part of the hydrochloric acid in the stomach.

-We will not describe the function of each of these minerals separately here, but that does not mean they are less important.
+We won’t describe the function of each of these minerals separately, but that doesn’t mean they are less important.
 Microminerals are boron, cobalt, copper*, fluoride, iodine*, iron*, molybdenum, silicon, manganese*, selenium* and zinc*.
 Quite a bunch!
 Examples of what they are needed for are transport of oxygen in the blood, formation of bone and collagen, growth and metabolic rate regulation, and assisting many of the vitamins.

 Although needed in small amounts, microminerals are not to be neglected in your puppy’s diet.

-Minerals can be hard for the puppy's digestive tract to absorb.
-This means they may pass though the canal and get wasted in the stool.
+Minerals can be difficult for the puppy’s digestive tract to absorb.
+This means they may pass through the canal and get wasted in the stool.
 To improve the absorption of some of the minerals that are the hardest to absorb, a process called chelation can be used.

 Simply put, this means that the minerals are attached to an organic compound like amino acids or complex sugars.
-This is especially beneficial when it comes to some of the trace minerals like zinc, copper and iron.
+This is especially helpful when it comes to some of the trace minerals like zinc, copper

 If you find the term chelated minerals in the ingredients list for your puppy food, this is a good thing that will improve the uptake of those important nutrients in your pup’s body.
 It is also a sign that the dog food manufacturer strives towards producing a high quality food.